S

 Max

-What it does: Returns the largest value.
-Works for numbers and dates.
+What it does: Returns the largest value in the group.
+Works well for numbers and dates.

 Use case: Largest contract per rep